att-innovate/qnetdes/docs/demos/distributed-protocol.rst

 .. image:: ../img/cat-disentangler.png

 The Z gate on the first wire is controlled by the exclusive-or (:math:`\oplus`) of the classical bits resulting from the measurements on qubits two and three.
+If `notify=True` the cat-disentangler will send a classical bit to each participating agent (excluding the caller), notifying all parties that the entangler has finished.
+The caller is defined as the agent passed to the control.

 Usage
 -----